manjavacas/stuff/README.md

+## About

-Repository with some basic implementations and utils
+Includes some basic implementations and utils in multiple languages.